beancount/docs/docs/command_line_accounting_cookbook.md

       Income:US:Hooli:Match401k           -1173.08 USD
       Assets:US:Vanguard:Cash              1173.08 USD

-And then insert a second transaction when you invest this case, or directly purchasing assets from the contribution if you have specified an asset allocation and this is automated by the broker:
+And then insert a second transaction when you invest this cash, or directly purchasing assets from the contribution if you have specified an asset allocation and this is automated by the broker:

     2013-03-16 * "BUYMF - MATCH"
       Income:US:Hooli:Match401k    -1173.08 USD